mijailmariano/zillow_regression/README.md

 - home has 1-2 bedrooms

 half_bathroom:
-- home has min. of 1 half bathroom (contains min. sink & toilet only)
+- home has min. of 1 half bathroom (contains sink and/or toilet only)

 fips_code_6037:
 - federal info. processing standard code (LA, California)